family owned icon 5 star Google Reviews from 98% of our customers

 Storage: Consider where you’ll store your wheelchair when it’s not in use.
 If you have an electric wheelchair, ensure convenient access to a power outlet for charging between uses.

 Insurance: Protect your investment by securing insurance coverage against potential damage, theft, or loss.
 Some home and contents insurance policies may cover your wheelchair, but be aware that not all extend to use outside your home.
 Additional premiums may apply.
-If needed, explore separate wheelchair insurance policies that comprehensively cover theft, damage to your wheelchair, and liability for damage to others or their property.
+If needed, explore separate wheelchair insurance policies that comprehensively cover theft, damage to your wheelchair.

 insurance-policy image